thanishkaykb/Trackora/README.md

 ## 🚀 Overview

-**Texora** is a sleek platform built to simplify how you track and manage data in real time.
+**Trackora** is a sleek platform built to simplify how you track and manage data in real time.
 Designed with clarity at its core, it transforms complex information into clean, actionable insights—so you spend less time figuring things out and more time making decisions.

 ---